AsyncVoid/envtime/README.md

 ## Note
 For integer literals it is strongly suggested you include the suffixes "u8" / "i8" / "u16" / "i16" etc.
-For string literals a String::from() is always used due to the difference in compile-time and runtime environments.
+For string literals a String::from() is always used due to the difference in compile time and runtime environments.

 ## License